The word “test” sent her on a detour in her 100 Days of Healing devotional. Maybe

 United.
 When you hear the word “test,” what is your first thought?
 Today’s blog from

-Kim-Evinda just may give you a new and positive outlook on this word which is a reality
+Kim-Evinda just may give you a new and positive outlook on this word “test,” which is

-It had been 34 years ago, the first time she took her court reporting test, which had
+It had been 34+ years since she had taken her court reporting two-day test, which

-been a not-so-positive experience.
-She had been so incredibly nervous, especially for
+had been a not-so-positive experience the first time.
+She had been so incredibly

-thoughts.24Point out anything in me that offends you and lead me along the path of
+anxious thoughts.24Point out anything in me that offends you and lead me along the

 As she read the New Testament definitions for the word “test,” she was surprised to